 John advises clients as to a wide variety of issues that arise in the workplace on a daily basis, including discipline/termination and leave-related issues which arise with little advance notice.
 He recognizes that immediate responsiveness is critical to best serve in-house counsel, human resources professionals and management representatives.
 John drafts and revises employment contracts and personnel policies, including those concerning non-discrimination, the FMLA, electronic communications, and confidential business and technical information.
 John regularly conducts in-house training sessions for management and supervisors to assist them in complying with the wide array of laws impacting the workplace.

 John is a frequent speaker at Calfee’s regular half-day Labor & Employment seminars and at the firm’s “Workplace Breakfast Series” sessions.
 He has an AV Preeminent rating from Martindale Hubbell and is listed in Cleveland’s Top Rated Lawyers Guide.
-John has been recognized in editions of the Best Lawyers in America and as one of America’s leading labor and employment lawyers in Chambers USA.
 He serves as a member of the firm’s Executive Committee.

 - Provided daily counsel to a large employer facing an aggressive organizing campaign by a Teamsters local Union.
 The production and maintenance employees at issue voted to maintain a union-free workplace in a formal election conducted on-site by the National Labor Relations Board on site.
 Successfully defended all unfair labor practice charges filed by the Union relating to this election resulting in the NLRB certifying the victory for the employer.